johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

   semifinal: 2
   semifinal-runningorder: 9
   commentary: |
     This track follows a suspiciously familiar format to Hurricane's defunct 2020 entry, *Hasta la vista*.
-Whilst it's fun and in-your-face dance track that throws in a nice key change, it's just not as good as their first attempt.
+Whilst it's a fun and in-your-face dance track featuring a good key change, it's just not as good as their first attempt.

 - country: "Slovenia"
   emoji: "🇸🇮"